leberechtreinhold/dba3_tts/README.md

 ------------------

 - Snapping system: When you drop a base close to another, they will snap, as long as they are close enough and the angle is correct.
 Snapping includes charging and even "close the door" manouver.
 It can be turned off for particular manouvers.
-- Single movement: If you pick a base and move it, a small text will appear in the screen telling exactly in realtime how many paces you are moving.
+- Single movement: If you pick a base and move it, a small text will appear in the screen telling exactly in realtime how many BWs you are moving.
 This includes all corners, so it's useful for rotations etc. Once dropped, the total will be shown in the log.
 - Reset movement: When moving a single base, if snapping is active, and you move less than 10pieces, resets the abse to its original position, which can be useful to evaluate future movements.
 - Group movement: Select multiple bases and with one click move all as a group forward!
 You can select how much to move with a slider.
 - Preview movement: Using the slider, you also have a small gizmo in front of the troops that shows where the base will end after pressing move.